Identity & Access Management

 res.name AS critical_resource,

-ORDER BY hops DESC
+ORDER BY identity

--- SOX compliance: who accessed financial
+-- SOX compliance: find governed resources

 res.name AS resource,